ratreya/lipika-ime/README.md

 2/17/2013: RELEASE NOTES FOR VERSION 0.9
 -----------------------------------------
-The first release is a minimal credible product with the following features:
+This first release is a minimal credible product with the following features:

 * User configurable IME mapping in Google IME cannonical scheme format.
 * Single candidate in cadidate window showing the current word being worked on.